DrosophilaGenomeEvolution/TrEMOLO/README.md

     OUTSIDER_VARIANT:
         MINIMAP2:
             PRESET_OPTION: 'map-ont' # minimap2 option is map-ont by default (map-pb, map-ont)
-            OPTION: '-t 8' # more option of minimap2 can be specified here
+            OPTION: '' # more option of minimap2 can be specified here
         SAMTOOLS_VIEW:
             PRESET_OPTION: ''
         SAMTOOLS_SORT: